SpellholdStudios/NTotSC/NTotSC/docs/readme-ntotsc.txt

 It is in Weidu format.
 To install, unzip the zip file to your game folder and double-click on Setup-NTotSC.exe.
 To uninstall, double-click on Setup-NTotSC.exe again and select the Uninstall option.

-The install has six parts: the main component (obligatory for the mod) and five optional componantes of restored game content and Will O'Hara the NPC:
+The install has eight parts: the main component (obligatory for the mod) and five optional componantes of restored game content, Will O'Hara the NPC, and some fighting encounters:

 --Keelor the Dwarf
 --Pilar and Gheldehar